 In case of hundreds of thousands of users this may put the JMS broker under excessive load and bring it to a halt.
-If you think this configuration is better suited for your needs, we invite you to experiment a bit before turning it on in a production environment.
+If you think this configuration is better suited for your needs, we invite you to experiment a bit before moving it to a production environment.